hussiensayed12/hussiensayed12/README.md

 ##### Hi, I'm Hussien:

 - 🎓passionate software engineering student
-- :test_tube: Finishing up my research in cybersecurity and preparing to make the industry transition
+- :test_tube: passionate competitive programmer, navigating the intricate pathways of code to turn problems into solutions.
 - 🪐eagerly looking forward to mastering new programming languages
 - :speech_balloon: Ask me about accessibility, full-stack, web, or literally anything!
 - :mailbox: You can reach me with the links below